 Pay for the work of BBIWoC+.
 Follow the lead of Black women+.
-Buy from Black businesses, entrepreneurs, writers, artists, etc.
+Buy from Black and Indigenous businesses, entrepreneurs, writers, artists, etc.

 Dismantling racism and white supremacy is spiritual work.
 It is active work.
 It is ongoing work.
 This work is forever.